-Two of the things that are most important to any business are its reputation and its customers.
+Things that are most important to any business are its reputation and its customer base.
 These are the bedrock elements of success for almost any business, so it’s important to have the tools to create a trustworthy reputation and a great relationship with one’s customer base.

 Business Service Bond